katelyn-zhao/lol-dragon-analysis/README.md

 ### Data

-In this project, I will focus mainly on neutral objectives and how they effect game outcome.
+In this project, I will focus mainly on neutral objectives (specifically Dragons) and how they effect game outcome.
 To do this, I will use data collected from Oracle's Elixir.
 I will use the game data specifically from the year 2022, containing 148992 rows and 131 columns.

 ### Columns